 North Carolina General Statute 7B-1112, provides that an order terminating the parental rights of a parent completely and permanently terminate all rights and obligations of the parent to the juvenile and of the juvenile to the parent arising from the parental relationship, except that the juvenile’s right of inheritance from the juvenile’s parent shall not terminate until a final order of adoption is issued.
 (If an adoption of the child is sought).
 The parent is not thereafter entitled to notice of proceedings to adopt the juvenile and may not object thereto or otherwise participate therein.
 However, parental rights may be reinstated under certain scenarios.

 This blog is not to be construed as legal advice.
 For more information, we strongly encourage you to seek the advice of a licensed North Carolina Family Law Attorney.
-To schedule a consultation today, contact Biazzo & Panchenko Law, PLLC.
+To schedule a consultation today, contact Panchenko Law Firm, PLLC.